mcevik0/sdx-lc/README.md

 ## Running SDX Local Controller with Python

-You also will need a MongoDB server:
+We will need Python 3.9.6+.
+Also, in addition to RabbitMQ, we also need a MongoDB server:

 ```console
 $ docker run -it --rm --name mongo \